Governor (United States): Age

 The youngest person to ever serve as a governor in the United States was Stevens T. Mason of the Michigan Territory, first elected in 1835 having just turned 24.
 Mason would later become the first governor of the state of Michigan when it was admitted to the Union in January 1837, when he was 25.
 Mason was re-elected in November 1837, then age 26.

 The second youngest governor ever elected was Henry C. Warmoth of Louisiana, who was elected during reconstruction in 1868 at the age of 26.
 The third youngest governor was William Sprague IV of Rhode Island, who was elected in 1860 at the age of 29.
 When future President Bill Clinton was elected Governor of Arkansas in 1978 at age 32, he became the youngest governor since Harold Stassen of Minnesota, elected in 1938 at age 31.

-In 35 states, the minimum age requirement of the governor is 30, though in some it is 25 (7), 21 (1), or 18 (5).
-Oklahoma is the only state with an older age, 31.
+In 35 states, the minimum age requirement of the governor is age 30 years old or older, though in some it is age 25 years old or older (7), age 21 years old or older (1), or age 18 years old or older (5).
+Oklahoma is the only state with an older minimum age requirement, age 31 years old or older.
 Some states require the governor to be a qualified elector/voter, implying a minimum age of 18.
 Vermont requires candidates to be residents of the state for at least four years as of Election Day, which would preclude small children from running, but has no other implicit or explicit age limit.